kemitchell/saas-package/base.md

 - **Access Credentials** means a user name and password, license key, or other secret that affords use of the _Service_ or systems providing the _Service_.

-- **Account Dashboard** means the account management section of the administration page of the _Service_.
+- **Account Dashboard** means the account management section of the administration interface of the _Service_.

 - **Billing Period** means a successive, month-long period.
 The first _Billing Period_ starts on the date of this agreement.
 The plural is **Billing Periods**.